lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 5. Exit

 > 4
-Import recipes for which ingredient ?
+Import recipes for which ingredient?
 > [fraise|strawberry]

 Looking for "[fraise|strawberry]" on [Marmiton|LetsCookFrench]...